J-Moro/J-Moro.github.io/README.md

 There is a PDF version available for download in the homepage.
 My contact information is also there.

+To look at the visual website map, visit [octopus.do](https://octopus.do/ilyu6hk23gg)

 ## Contributing

 If you wish to contribute, kindly reach out to me directly or raise an issue.